 An undergraduate student enrolled at Clemson University can apply for admission to a Bachelor-to-Graduate degree plan if you hold a cumulative grade point average of 3.4, and the program of interest allows this option.
-You must submit form GS6-Bachelor-to-Graduate Request for Combined Education Plan to be considered for this program.
+You must submit an application to be considered for this program.